Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 There's certainly more to do to improve this model but our first pass has us off to a great start.
 As has been mentioned a few times before, using more data will help improve the accuracy of the model.
 But not only is more data required, but the right data - this takes some thought about the problem and experimatiation.

+It's very likely our model has some limitations based on the data available from the Steam API.
+For example, we can't take into account a players performance per game map which might help improve the model, or per game mode (CSGO has 13 different modes) since the Steam API doesn't provide stats per game mode.
+For example, if someone tends to play less common game mode like Capture and Hold, it may influence the models ability to accurately predict for them.
+With enough data hopefully these types of differences can be represented in the model, thus improving the accuracy.

-Our follow-up research indicates that the more important factors that could be used to identify cheaters were and may build a much more effective model:
+Finally, our follow-up research indicates that the more important factors that could be used to identify cheaters and using these features instead can help us build a much more accurate model:

-1.  weapons donated per hour
+1. Weapons donated per hour
-2. total time played
+2. Total time played
-3. shot ratio with the p250
+3. P250 Shot ratio
-4. p250 kill ratio
+4. P250 gun kill ratio
-5. p25 hit ratio
+5. P25 gun hit ratio

 When these were used we achieved an accuracy of just over 90%.
 How well do you think you can do?